-Don’t let the colorful, graffiti riddled walls distract you—Melbourne’s laneways provide far more than urban art and hip-vibes when you walk these pedestrianized cobblestone streets.
+Explore these colorful, pedestrianized cobblestone streets to see the artistic side of Melbourne.
+The Laneways offer urban art and hip-vibes.
 Each lane has a life of its own and contains a trove of jazzing bars, cafes, and funky retailers.
 Laneway Tours present an opportunity to get to the heart of this full-blooded cultural place of happenings.

 Look up to see one of Melbourne’s edgier attractions, Eureka Skydeck 88.
-Hanging 1,000 feet above the city, enter The Edge, a glass cube that exits the building as you stand on its encased surface provides a 360-degree view of the city.
+Hanging 1,000 feet above the city, enter The Edge, a glass cube that exits the building as you stand on its encased surface provides panoramic views of the city.

-The heart of Melbourne, the river is the focus for numerous, outstanding events including the famous Moomba festival, the Melbourne Festival, several rowing regattas as well as Dragon Boat Festivals.
+The heart of Melbourne, the river is the focus for numerous, outstanding events including the famous Moomba festival, the Melbourne Festival, several rowing regattas, as well as Dragon Boat Festivals.
 Board one of the many river boats to get a special view of Melbourne and to easily visit attractions such as Melbourne Olympic Park, the Royal Botanical Gardens and Herring Island Park.
-Of course, one can also simply relax along the riverfront or enjoy the many trails and pathways catering for cyclists, walkers and joggers.
+Alternatively, simply relax along the riverfront, or enjoy the many trails and pathways catering for cyclists, walkers and joggers.

-A beachside playground with a palm-lined boardwalk, St. Kilda Beach offers everything from good pub grub to lively cocktail bars with entrée.
-As well as providing a great nightlife scene there are plenty of sunshine activities up for grabs.
-This neighborhood is Melbourne’s best-known and loved beach, and it delivers with a louche charm and hipster feel unlike any other.
+A beachside playground with a palm-lined boardwalk, St. Kilda Beach offers everything from stylish steakhouses to lively cocktail bars.
+As well as providing a great nightlife scene, there are plenty of sunshine activities up for grabs.
+This neighborhood is Melbourne’s best-known, and it has a charm and hipster feel unlike any other.

-Completed in 1909, Flinders train station is a cultural icon of Melbourne.
-The art nouveau style with its prominent dome, arched entrance, tower and clocks is one of the city's most recognisable landmarks.
-The Melburnian saying "I'll meet you under the clocks" refers to the row of clocks above the main entrance.
-Guided tours of the breathtakingly beautiful, disused, ballroom of the station are rare but definitely recommended when possible.
+Completed in 1909, Flinders Street Station is a cultural icon of Melbourne.
+The art nouveau style, with its prominent dome, arched entrance, tower, and clocks is one of the city's most recognisable landmarks.
+The local saying, "I'll meet you under the clocks" refers to the row of clocks above the main entrance.
+Guided tours of the breathtakingly beautiful, disused, ballroom of the station are highly recommended.

-Breeze by to one of the most valued stadiums in Australia: the Melbourne Cricket Ground.
-The history of the stadium dates back to 1853, the interactive and integrated National Sports Museum is rich with well-presented sporting history.
-Take some time to learn about Australia’s love affair with sports such as cricket (cup of tea?) and Ozzy rules football.
+Visit one of the most famous stadiums in Australia: the Melbourne Cricket Ground.
+The history of the stadium dates back to 1853; the interactive and integrated National Sports Museum is rich with well-presented sporting history.
+Take some time to learn about Australia’s love affair with sports such as cricket and Ozzy rules football.

 Fast & easy travel planning